jon-harper/OmniBox/docs/printing.md

 **:octicons-x-circle-fill-16:{.jh-red} Unmodified PLA**

 Sometimes called **Basic PLA** or just **PLA**, unmodified PLA prints easily but is a rigid and weak material.
-When a manufacturer sells multiple PLA lines, the cheapest is typically unmodified.
+If a manufacturer sells multiple PLA lines, the cheapest is sometimes unmodified.

 !!! note "Note: Fan Gaskets"
     Fan gaskets are an optional noise reducer and require TPU.

+## Tuning

+It's worthwhile to invest some time on basic maintenace before putting your printer through printing an OmniBox.
+Have you cleaned and lubricated your lead screw(s) lately?
+Tensioned your belts or cleaned out the extruder gears?
+A little maintenance now can save a lot of heartache later with some of the long prints.

+Likewise, take a little time to dial in the settings for the (usually two) filament colors you plan to use.
+If you need a tuning guide, [Ellis' Print Tuning Guide][ellis] is widely considered the best.

 ## 3D Print Settings